Leave a Message

 Frequently Asked Questions

-What are homes selling for in Orchard Brook, Downers Grove?
-According to rolling 12-month MRED data through April 2026, the median sale price in Orchard Brook reached $795,000, up 21.4% year over year and up more than 30% from two years ago.
+According to rolling 12-month MRED data through June 2026, the median sale price in Orchard Brook reached $795,000, up 26.2% year over year and up roughly 34% from two years ago.

-What is the Orchard Brook Home Association?
 The Orchard Brook Home Association manages the community's 325 homes, 16 common areas, clubhouse, and pool.
 The association maintains shared green spaces, ponds, and the neighborhood's signature gas lights, and hosts social events throughout the year.

-What schools serve Orchard Brook in Downers Grove?
 Orchard Brook students attend Belle Aire Elementary School and Herrick Middle School in District 58, and Downers Grove North High School in District 99.

-Why use a local agent to sell my Orchard Brook home?
 Orchard Brook has a specific character that takes more than an MLS search to understand.
 The common areas, gas lights, pond views, pool, and association structure are all selling points that require local knowledge to present effectively.
 I grew up in this neighborhood, my parents still live here, I farm it today, and I bring my own family back every summer.
 That is not something you can replicate from the outside.
+I carry 140-plus verified reviews across Google and Zillow, and more than 85% of my business comes from past clients and the people they refer.

 Call or text Rob Brannigan at 847.609.0570 to talk through what your Orchard Brook home is worth in today's market.
 Rob is a REALTOR® with @properties | Christie's International Real Estate and a lifelong Downers Grove resident who knows this neighborhood from the inside.
 You can also request a free home value review at robbrannigan.com.